 A deep dive into the lost art of loopwheeling

 We’re big fans of loopwheel cotton here at Rivet & Hide.
 From Iron Heart’s Ultra Heavyweight Hoodies to Merz b.
-Schwanen’s now-iconic 215 “The Bear” tee, to The Real McCoy’s extensive Wakayama knit programme - we’ve seen first-hand how good it gets, and we’ve always been eager to bring it to you.
+Schwanen’s now-iconic 215 “The Bear” tee, to The Real McCoy’s extensive Wakayama knit programme.
+We’ve seen first-hand how good it gets, and we’ve always been eager to bring it to you.

-Loopwheel cotton can be a very expressive fabric with tons of natural texture and heft - perfect for tees, sweaters, henleys, and sweatpants.
 Loopwheeled cotton is somehow both tough-as-nails and soft as a warm hug.
 But for many, it’s still a bit of a mystery.
-So allow us to demystify it a little.
+So allow us to demystify the popularity of loopwheel t shirts a little.

 What is Loopwheeling?

-How do Loopwheelers Work?
+How do Loopwheeler Machines Work?

 In a word?
 Slowly.